Fruity Coconut Flour Pancakes (GF)

 Instructions

-2. In a small bowl combine the coconut flour, baking soda, and salt.
+- In a small bowl combine the coconut flour, baking soda, salt and pinch of ground cinnamon.

-4. Place the egg yolks in a large bowl and whisk in the melted butter.
+- Place the egg yolks in a large bowl and whisk in the melted butter.
 (Be sure the melted butter has cooled to touch before adding, otherwise you may end up with some cooked egg-yolk bits.)
-Next, whisk in the maple syrup, vanilla and whole milk kefir.
+Next, whisk in the maple syrup (or honey), vanilla, coconut milk and apple cider vinegar.

-7. Then, use the whisk to fold the whipped egg whites into the batter; by gently turning the batter over and over again, until well combined.
+- Then, use the whisk to fold the whipped egg whites into the batter; by gently turning the batter over and over again, until well combined.
+Allow batter to sit about 3-5 minutes for coconut flour to absorb the liquid.
+Note: Batter should be somewhat thick.
+But if batter is too thick for your liking, add additional milk 1 tablespoon at a time until desired consistency is reached.

-12. Serve hot off the griddle with butter, pure maple syrup and a medley of fresh berries.
-(Recipe inspired by Nourishing Days.)
+- Serve hot off the griddle with butter, pure maple syrup and a medley of fresh berries.

 Notes